OpenCensusEasily collect telemetry like metrics and distributed traces from your services

 Who is behind it?

-OpenCensus originates from Google, where a set of libraries called Census were used to automatically capture traces and metrics from services.
+OpenCensus originates from Google, where a set of libraries called Census are used to automatically capture traces and metrics from services.
 Since going open source, the project is now composed of a group of cloud providers, application performance management vendors, and open source contributors.
 The project is hosted on GitHub and all work occurs there.

 Metrics are any quantifiable piece of data that you would like to track, such as latency in a service or database, request content length, or number of open file descriptors.
 Viewing graphs of your metrics can help you understand and gauge the performance and overall quality of your application and set of services.